micmejia/bible-dump/NKJV/Luke/Luke 10.md

 Nevertheless do not rejoice in this, that the spirits are subject to you, but rather rejoice because your names are written in heaven." ## Jesus Rejoices in the Spirit

 ###### 21
-In that hour Jesus rejoiced in the Spirit and said, "I thank You, Father, Lord of heaven and earth, that You have hidden these things from _the_ wise and prudent and revealed them to babes.
+In that hour Jesus rejoiced in the Spirit and said, "I thank You, Father, Lord of heaven and earth, that You have hidden these things from the wise and prudent and revealed them to babes.
 Even so, Father, for so it seemed good in Your sight.

 ###### 22
-All things have been delivered to Me by My Father, and no one knows who the Son is except the Father, and who the Father is except the Son, and _the one_ to whom the Son wills to reveal _Him._"
+All things have been delivered to Me by My Father, and no one knows who the Son is except the Father, and who the Father is except the Son, and the one to whom the Son wills to reveal Him."

 ###### 23
-Then He turned to _His_ disciples and said privately, "Blessed _are_ the eyes which see the things you see;
+Then He turned to His disciples and said privately, "Blessed are the eyes which see the things you see;

 ###### 24
-for I tell you that many prophets and kings have desired to see what you see, and have not seen _it,_ and to hear what you hear, and have not heard _it._" ## The Parable of the Good Samaritan
+for I tell you that many prophets and kings have desired to see what you see, and have not seen it, and to hear what you hear, and have not heard it." ## The Parable of the Good Samaritan

 ###### 25
 And behold, a certain lawyer stood up and tested Him, saying, "Teacher, what shall I do to inherit eternal life?"

 ###### 26
 He said to him, "What is written in the law?
-What is your reading _of it?_"
+What is your reading of it?"

 ###### 27
 So he answered and said, " 'You shall love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind,' and 'your neighbor as yourself.' "